 The company actively delivers on its brand purpose in numerous ways, including;

 - Switching to 100% organically grown and ethically sourced cotton

 “To inspire and develop the builders of tomorrow”

 The emphasis is on using the power of play as a conduit for education, learning and wellbeing.

 Through the Lego Foundation, Lego has teamed up with Sesame Street and organisations working with Syrian and Rohingya refugees.
-The aim is to create play-based learning programmes up to the age of 6 in Lebanon, Jordan, Iraq and Bangladesh, as well as
+The aim is to create play-based learning programmes for children up to the age of 6 in Lebanon, Jordan, Iraq and Bangladesh.

 The growing importance of brand purpose underlines the continuing power shift from brand to consumer.
 The days of brands telling consumers what to think and how to behave are over (at least for the time-being!).